ported-pw/portainer-cli/README.md

 ## Development

-This project use [Pipenv](https://pipenv.readthedocs.io/en/latest/) to manager Python packages.
+This project uses Poetry to manage dependencies and packaging.

-With Pipenv installed, run `make install` to install all development packages dependencies.
+Simply run `poetry install` to get a development environment.

-Run `make lint` to run [flake8](http://flake8.pycqa.org/en/latest/) following PEP8 rules.

-Run `make` or `make sdist` to create/update `dist` directory.